grings/DMSCONTAINERsamples/README.md

 * Just clone the repository and you can use the samples on your running DMSContainer instance
 * If you want to try the power of DMSContainer [ask for a free trial licence](mailto:professionals@bittime.it?subject=Free%20DMSContainer%20Trial%20License)
-* Download an Add DelphiMVCFramework to your Delphi Library Path:
+*  Download and Add DelphiMVCFramework to your Delphi Library Path:
   - you can download it at the following [link] (https://github.com/danieleteti/delphimvcframework)
   - Add these folder with your Delphi IDE (tools => options => Delphi => languages => Path):
 	* sources